treydock/tsm_exporter/README.md

 The `volumeusage` collector can map specific volume names to metric labels via `volumeusage_map` config value.
 The example above will map volumes starting with `E` to be counted as `LTO6` and volumes starting with `F` counted as `LT07`.
 If no mapping is defined the metrics will just set `volumename="all"` and the metrics will count volumes per node name.

+The `summary` collector can have specific activies queried via the `summary_activities` config value.
+By default all activities are queried except `'TAPE MOUNT','EXPIRATION','PROCESS_START','PROCESS_END'` and anything beginning with `SUR_`.

+Times are parsed using the timezone of the host running this exporter.
+If that timezone differs for a TSM host you can use `--config.timezone` flag or set `timezone` configuration for a target, such as `America/New_York`.
+The target `timezone` config option takes precedence.

 ## Dependencies